pd2afconverter/pd2afconverter.github.io/pages/examples.md

     </tr>
 </table>

 Please note how the relationships between UBC9 and ELK1 are shown in Process Description (on the left) and Activity Flow (on the right).
+This conversion rule corresponds to the enhanced pattern-recognition funtionality of the PD2AF converter.